How To Use

 Also Save in CLIENT field tells MyLibrary to also store the Cart Number in the APE CLIENT field which can be used by StationPlaylist to reference a Cart/CutID in a playlist template - useful if you are using SPL Creator to output a Cart-style playlist (as opposed to a standard M3U).
 The OTHER field is also used to store the Cart Number for use with PlayoutONE which requires this field for scheduling.

-Restore Column Widths will reset the columns to a default setting
+Restore Column Widths will reset the columns to their default with settings.

 Next xxxx Cart determines the next numeric Cart Number for the selected ItemType (Advert, Jingle, Song etc).
 This is where you can reset them.